 What to find out?
 Contact us and let me run a free A/B split conversion test for you to see.

 9: Success Indicators and Trust Marks

 If you have won any awards or recognition… put them on the page.
 If you are a member of particular organisations, put it on the home page.
 If you have well-known, reputable customers, put their logos on your homepage.

 10: Clear Paths or Directional Cues to Action

 Arrows work.
-So does people looking at your call to action because a visitor sees the eyes of the person in the image and naturally looks at where they’re looking.
+So does people look at your call to action because a visitor sees the person’s eyes in the image and naturally looks at where they’re looking?

 11. Prominent Phone Number